arnasmat/BlockchainTechnologies/README.md

 This part explains the current setup in the main.cpp code.
 All of the functionality can easily be tweaked by the user.

-Initial mining - at first the blockchain is empty, so miners have to create transactions by mining 50 blocks (including genesis block).
+Initial mining - at first the blockchain is empty, so miners have to create transactions and blocks by mining genesis block and additional 50 blocks (to create some currency in this economy).

+Due to the fact that initial mining reward is 100, and that mining reward decreases by half after 20 block, we have calculated that the limit of maximum amount of currency available in this economy is approaching 4000.

 <img width="1228" alt="image" src="https://github.com/user-attachments/assets/92252066-eee1-4018-9a99-7e555450dfb8" />

 Afterwards 100000 transactions are created - note that only valid ones are added to the blockchain, while invalid ones are not.
+For now, transaction generators runs until 100000 valid transactions are generated.

 Then the blockchain is continued indefinitely until user interrupts the program (Ctrl + C) adding the generated transactions to blocks.